olavidz01-dev/Multi-store_Retail_Performance_Analysis-Aurora_Threads_Boutique/README.md

 ## Cross-Store Comparison & Insights

 **1. Revenue Comparison**
-Store B leads in total revenue ($105K) despite selling fewer units (258) than Store A (264).
-Store A moves the greatest volume, but at lower average price points.
+Store B leads in total revenue ($105K) despite selling fewer units (258) than Store A (264) Store A moves the greatest volume, but at lower average price points

-**Overall,** Store B is the top contributor to profitability, though all stores add meaningful value.
+**Overall,** Store B is the top contributor to profitability, though all stores add meaningful value

 **2. Payment Behavior Comparison**
-- Store A: Strong online customer base (47%).
+- Store A: Strong online customer base (47%)
-- Store B: Balanced mix across all payment channels.
+- Store B: Balanced mix across all payment channels
-- Store C: Cash is the preferred method (46%).
+- Store C: Cash is the preferred method (46%)

 **Overall Insight:**
 - Payment preferences differ by location.
 Increasing online payment adoption in Store C could improve conversion, while Store A may benefit from targeted in-store promotions.